duncangw1/HockeyShop/README.md

 If you aren't signed in, you will first be redirected to the [Sign In](#sign-in) screen.
 Otherwise, you will be required to input your shipping info, select a payment method (PayPal is the only option currently), and then finalize the order by pressing `Place Order`:

 After doing so, you will see the order confirmation screen displaying all of the details from your order.
-You will then have the ability to pay via PayPal or Credit/Debit card through the PayPal API (please note this is a demo app and utlizes the PayPal sandbox - so no real payments are processed):
+You will then have the ability to pay via PayPal or Credit/Debit card through the PayPal API (please note this is a demo app and it utilizes the PayPal sandbox - no real payments are processed):

 Once payment is successfully submitted, the order confirmation screen will update to display a green `Paid on` message including the timestamp of the payment: